 Glycemic index is also a factor but is discussed in a separate article.
-Diabetes is the more prevalent and life threatening condition therefore it is the main focus of this article.
+Diabetes is the more prevalent and life-threatening condition, therefore, it is the main focus of this article.

 The Epidemic of the Century

-According to the World Journal of Diabetes we are facing the epidemic of the century.
+According to the World Journal of Diabetes, we are facing the epidemic of the century.
 The Western Pacific region has the highest number of adults diagnosed with diabetes and has countries with the highest prevalence of diabetes now at 37.5%.
 (4)

 In November 2015 it was announced in New Zealand that 1 of 4 people have pre-diabetes.
 (1)

-Overall, prevalence of diabetes was 7%, and prevalence of pre-diabetes 26%.
+Overall, the prevalence of diabetes was 7%, and the prevalence of pre-diabetes 26%.
 Prevalence of diabetes was higher in men (8%) than in women (6%), and higher among the obese (14%) compared with the normal weight group (3%).